infortrend-openstack/openstack-cinder-manaul/README.rst

 Set up cinder-volume node
 -------------------------

 * Install Oracle Java 7 or later.

-* Download the Infortrend storage CLI from our `release page <https://github.com/infortrend-openstack/infortrend-cinder-driver/releases>`__, and put it to the default path ``/opt/bin/Infortrend/``.
+* Download the Infortrend storage CLI from the `release page <https://github.com/infortrend-openstack/infortrend-cinder-driver/releases>`__, and assign it to the default path ``/opt/bin/Infortrend/``.

 Driver configuration
 ~~~~~~~~~~~~~~~~~~~~

-On cinder-volume nodes, set the following in your ``/etc/cinder/cinder.conf``,
+On ``cinder-volume`` nodes, set the following in your ``/etc/cinder/cinder.conf``,
-and follow below examples, replacing the variables to fit your requirements:
+and use the following options to configure it:

 Driver options
 --------------